syndicate-storage/syndicate-docker/devel/gateways_hadoop/README.md

 make
 ```

-A new docker image for Syndicate Gateway will have a name "syndicate-gateways-hadoop" by default.
+A new docker image for Syndicate Gateway will have a name "syndicate-gateways-hadoop-dev" by default.
 The docker image created will have Syndicate installed and an user "syndicate".

 You can run the image in interactive mode by following command.
 ```
-docker run -t -i -p 31111:31111 -p 8888:8888 --name ug-hadoop syndicate-gateways-hadoop
+docker run -t -i -p 31111:31111 -p 8888:8888 --name ug-hadoop syndicate-gateways-hadoop-dev
 ```